moorepants/dissertation/_sources/davisbicycle.txt

 The VN-100 turned out to be a poor choice for our application in multiple ways.
 The second of which I'll talk about in a later section.
 The first is that the orientation estimations were very poor.
 I wanted *at least* accurate estimate of the roll angle of the bicycle.
-The VN-100 repeatedly did not provide this.
+The VN-100 repeatedly was not able to provide this.
 VectorNav worked with me and tried offer various methods of tuning the VN-100 with state covariance weightings for the Kalman filter and also to tune out any static magnetic fields from the bicycle frame, but with no success.
 The highly likely issues were associated with both the wheel and front frame relative rotations to the rear frame, with could cause varying disturbances in the magnetic field.
 The hub motor also negatively affected the sensor readings and these may have been too great to tune out.
 I also realized that going with a proprietary generic estimator is a bad idea, especially when one has a good models of the dynamics of the rigid body that the sensor is attached to.
 In our case if the Kalman filter was programmable, we could tailor it with the bicycle model to improve the orientation estimation significantly.
 Also if the VN-100